DesyncTheThird/corne-keymap/readme.md

 The `Mute` thumb keys only activate on the hand opposite to the one holding the layer key to avoid accidental activations.
 The `Volume Up/Down` keys are macros that rapidly and repeatedly send the volume control keycodes for smooth volume control; holding shift sends the keycodes only once for finer control.

-`Base` swaps default layer to QWERTY layout; `Basic` swaps default layer to QWERTY layout with home row mods and `Space` layer-tap disabled (right hand `Data` layer is still accessible by simultaneously activating `Edit` and `Symbol` layers).
+The `Basic` key disables home row mods, combos, and `Space` layer-tap (the right hand of the `Data` layer is still accessible by simultaneously activating `Edit` and `Symbol` layers).
+The `Base` additionally changes the base layout to QWERTY.

-`Clock` keys set the OLED clock. `OLED Static` disables animations and changes OLEDs to static images. `OLED Menu` toggles between layer stack view and layout display on right OLED.
+The `Clock` keys set the OLED clock. `OLED Static` disables animations and changes OLEDs to static images. `OLED Menu` toggles between layer stack view and layout display on right OLED.

-`Alt Tab` key holds `LAlt` and taps `Tab` on first press; taps `Tab` on subsequent presses; `LAlt` is released when layer key is released.
+The `Alt Tab` key holds `LAlt` and taps `Tab` on first press; taps `Tab` on subsequent presses; `LAlt` is released when layer key is released.

 Tap the `Reboot` key to reboot keyboard; hold for one second to enter bootloader.